jstubbs2911/jstubbs2911/README.md

 - Hello, I’m Jeremiah Stubbs
-- I’m interested in any job position to enhance my skills in programming, data science, and AI.
-- I’m currently learning the fundamentals of python, using python in data science, and SQL.
+- I'm a data analytic who is passionate about data and AI.
+Below is a repository of some of the work that I did in C++, Python, SQL, Excel, and Tableau.
+Overtime, this will get updated as I complete more projects.
 - Send me an email if you have any questions.

 <!---